-Vocational Training and Career Readiness Preparing Autistic Teens for the Workforce
+Vocational Training and Career Readiness: Preparing Autistic Teens for the Workforce

 Preparing for adulthood is a significant milestone during adolescence.
 For autistic teens, vocational training and career readiness should begin early—focusing not on limitations, but on strengths, interests, and realistic pathways to meaningful work.